Modern plumbing makes what was once considered a luxury now a standard part of every home.

 When the back to back houses in Birmingham was demolished there had to be somewhere to rehouse the occupant’s, hence the construction of the high raised tower blocks.

 There was a change to the skyline in Birmingham during the 60s and early 70s, The high raised tower block would be the solution to the housing problem in the city.
 Fitted with a toilet and bathroom and a constant supply of hot water and cold running water, this was a vast improvement on the majority of properties in Birmingham.
 Depending on the year of the construction, some tower blocks were installed with electric wall heaters.

-With the contribution from architects Builders and plumbers in Birmingham manger improvements have been made over the last 5 decades.
-This as unified of the standard of plumbing in every home impartial of the location or type of property you live in.
+With the contribution of architects Builders and plumbers in Birmingham improvements have been made over the last 5 decades.
+This as unified the current standard of plumbing in every home impartial of the location or type of property people live in throughout the UK.